The central office of the University Athletic Association is hosted by the University of Rochester and located at 575 Mount Hope Avenue.

 As an undergraduate at the University of Rochester, Dick majored in chemistry while competing in football and baseball.
 During his senior year, he was the recipient of the Louis A. Alexander Award given to the outstanding male athlete at the University of Rochester.
 A former high school chemistry and physics teacher, he holds a Master’s degree in science education and a Doctorate in higher education administration from the University of Rochester.
 Complete Bio

-Melissa Curtis is the Administrative Assistant in the UAA Office and in that capacity serves as office manager and assistant to the Executive Director.
+Melissa Curtis is the Assistant Director for Operations and Member Services in the UAA Office and in that capacity serves as office manager and assistant to the Executive Director.
 She has served in that capacity almost since the opening of the Association Office, joining the UAA staff in the summer of 1988.
 She oversees the Association's extensive awards and recognition programs, production of all Association publications, and the purchasing, accounting, and other day-to-day operations of the Association Office.
-She also serves as the Membership Coordinator for the National Association of Division III Athletic Administrators.

 Prior to joining the UAA staff, Melissa worked in several University of Rochester departments including Security and Traffic, Medical Center Computing, and the Department of Microbiology and Immunology.
 She also works as a professional photographer and does volunteer service in wild animal rescue and care.